Most of us take consistent power supply for granted these days.

 The Alpine Energy Fault Line is available 24-7.
 After hours, during weekends, and on statuary holidays calls are diverted to the Telephone Answering Service (TAS).
 TAS will then notify the Fault Operator on duty.
 The Fault team is backed up by Line Mechanics and Technicians to provide around the clock coverage.

 NETcon’s Fault department services the South Canterbury region including the Mackenzie and Waimate Districts.
-Maintenance and Faults Supervisor Tony Scott leads a team of ten Fault Operators of which seven are based in Timaru.
-With Barrie Green in Tekapo, and Craig Beer and Kerry Wilson in Twizel, NETcon has three Faultmen covering the High Country.
+Maintenance and Faults Supervisor Craig Leslie leads a team of ten Fault Operators which are based in Timaru, Tekapo, and Twizel.

 Within NETcon the Faults team’s main task is to operate switch gear and isolate equipment for work on and around power lines.
-The team also disconnects vacant installations, and reconnects power to houses if requested by the retailer.
+The team also disconnects vacant installations, and reconnects power to houses as requested.